orpiske/ssps/README.md

-SSPS: SDM Package Module (SPM)
+SPM: SDM Package Module
 ============

 This is source code repository for the SDM Package Module (SPM).

-SPM is a SSPS utility that processes template files and create SDM packages out of it.
+SPM is an utility that processes template files and create SDM packages out of it.
 It can be used to evaluate a file name and create a simple package out of it - provided you have a template.